Akan goldweights: Meanings behind the weights

 There are a number of parallels between Akan goldweights and the seals used in Harappa.
 Both artifacts stabilized and secured regional and local trade between peoples, while they took on further meaning beyond their practical uses.

+Many animals native to the region and shapes of all kind were depicted in these goldweights.
+However of interesting note and significant lack of prominence in Akan goldweights is the depiction of a lion.
+While the lion and the leopard are both symbols of strength and courage in Akan art and culture, the leopard stands out as the prominent motif.
+The Ashanti people of the Akan region are primarily located in forested areas where leopards thrive.
+Symbolic lions tend to be a coat of arms associated with European trading companies in West Africa.
+The heraldic lion was not considered to be king of the jungle by the Ashanti, but rather the leopard.

 Shields are symbols of bravery, stamina, or a glorious deed, though not necessarily in battle.
 Double-edged swords symbolize a joint rule between female and male, rather than implying violence or rule with fear.
 The naming of the weights is incredibly complex, as a complete list of Akan weights had more than sixty values, and each set had a local name that varied regionally.
 There are, from studies done by Garrard, twelve weight-name lists from Ghana and the Ivory Coast.

 Collections of weights

 Some estimate that there are 3 million goldweights in existence.
 Simon Fraser University has a small collection, consisting mostly of geometric style weights, with a number of human figurative weights.
 Both types are pictured here and come from the SFU Museum of Archaeology and Ethnography.
 Many of the largest museums of in the US and Europe have sizable collections of goldweights.
 The National Museum of Ghana, the Musée des Civilisations de Côte d'Ivoire in Abidjan, Derby Museum and smaller museums in Mali all have collections of weights with a range of dates.
 Private collections have amassed a wide range of weights as well.